Ezekiel Stone Wiggins: Career and theories

-Wiggins lost credibility and was termed a "false prophet" and "a fool and his folly" since the storms were not as terrible as Dr. Wiggins had predicted; Neither a great tidal wave nor a hurricane appeared.
+Wiggins lost credibility and was termed a "false prophet" and "a fool and his folly" since the storms were not as terrible as Wiggins had predicted; Neither a great tidal wave nor a hurricane appeared.
 "This Wiggins, as a prophet, is a mushroom creation of American journalism and the ripe result of as shrewd a piece of inferential advertising as had lately been attempted.
 He achieved fame in the sailing of one balloon."

-A cartoon by Grant Hamilton from the front page of the New York Daily Graphic on Jan 17, 1883 explained Wiggins' prophesies concisely.
+A cartoon by Grant Hamilton from the front page of the New York Daily Graphic on Jan 17, 1883, explained Wiggins' prophesies concisely.
 "The Great Wiggins shall the weather prophets or the people be snuffed out?
 Wiggins, the weather prophet prophesied 'We will have a terrible storm in March.'
 The effect in a country town.
 This is a US signal service man trying with all the latest improved instruments to foretell the weather 48 hours he can but that is all.
 But Prof Wiggins has no difficulty to write with his left hand a letter foretelling the weather 3 to 6 months, with an extra month thrown in by way of variety.
 Prof W up in the wee ours of the night as the great storms occur in March - he prophesies and publishes it accordingly.'

 Some of the Wiggin's predictions were fulfilled.
 He predicted, for example, the earthquake that appeared in England in 1884.